cclvi256/cclvi256.github.io/_posts/2024-04-10-Java_and_OOP.md

 #### Parametric Polymorphism, Generic

 Generic is a feature that allows type as a parameter when declaring classes, interfaces, and methods.
 In fact, when learning data structures, we can slightly find why generic is necessary.
 Maybe you have implemented a stack for integers, but, if I want to have a stack of characters, you have to write another stack for characters.
 So, if the type can be the parameter when declaring stack and its methods, the stack code can be reused better.

 #### Subtype Polymorphism

+Subtype polymorphism means that an object of a type can be replaced with another object with this type's subtype.
+If so, the Liskov substitution principle should be observed.

 > Software Reusability and Liskov Substitution Principle.
 >